 Micro welding methods vary depending on the application, but overall, every industry can benefit from laser micro welding services.
 Superior Joining Technologies commonly works with industries such as aerospace, aviation, medical, industrial, nuclear, defense, and maritime.

 Common applications of micro welding include but are not limited to:

 - Heat exchangers

 - Fuel rails

 - Dental instruments

 - Compressor parts

 Benefits of Micro Laser Beam Welding

 The benefits of micro welding go beyond the ability to weld extremely small parts.
 Because the heat source is direct and rapid with a quick cooldown, worries regarding contortion and damage are eliminated.
-Micro laser beam welding allows for a precise weld even on microscopic pieces, maintaining integrity and avoiding any complications from standard welding strategies.
+Micro laser beam welding allows for a precise weld even on microscopic pieces, maintaining the integrity and avoiding any complications from standard welding strategies.
 Micro welding is also convenient because of the various methods available, allowing for the most reliable joining of any parts when done properly.
 SJTI can help determine the proper method for your needs.